-Fraudulent “Anti-Aging” Products
+Fraudulent Cosmetics and “Anti-Aging” Products

 The volume of counterfeit cosmetics arriving in the U.S. is on the rise.
 The Internet has given consumers widespread access to health and beauty products—some labeled with "anti-aging" properties—that they don't know are fake.
 Counterfeiters of personal care products increasingly view dealing in these fake items as a low-risk crime since many of them are located outside the U.S.

 Government and industry studies and testing have discovered dangerous ingredients within counterfeit "anti-aging" products.
 Fraudulent cosmetics may contain arsenic, beryllium, and cadmium—all known carcinogens—along with high levels of aluminum and dangerous levels of bacteria from sources such as urine.
 Some of these products have caused conditions like acne, psoriasis, rashes, and eye infections.